BelallSameh/plantopia/README.md

 ## 📸 Snap and Identify

-With Plantopia, you can simply snap a picture of any plant, and the app will provide you with instant information about the plant's species and its current health status. 🌿
+With Plantopia, you can simply snap a picture of any plant, and the app will provide you with instant information about the plant's disease and its current health status. 🌿

 ## 🌟 Key Features